-- 100% Python-based scripts - Minimized package dependencies for small package footprint - Preprocessing designed to boost SNR - Accurate and fast DTI and DKI metrics via cutting-edge algorithms - One-shot preprocessing to parameter extraction - Cross-platform compatibility between Windows, Mac and Linux using Docker - Highly flexible and easy to use - Parallel processing for quicker preprocessing and parameterization - Easy install with pip - Input file-format agnostic works with .nii, .nii.gz, .mif and dicoms - Quality control metrics to evaluate data integrity SNR graphs, outlier voxels, and head motion - Uses the latest techniques from DTI/DKI/FBI literature - Works with DTI, DKI, WMTI, FBI, or FBWM datasets - Supports multi-TE dataset processing - Tractography ready: Computes ODF spherical harmonic expansion for MRtrix3, and .fib files for DSI Studio - Installable modules for Python or Jupyter Notebook scripting of custom workflows
+- 100% Python-based scripts - Minimized package dependencies for small package footprint - Preprocessing designed to boost SNR - Accurate and fast DTI and DKI metrics via cutting-edge algorithms - One-shot preprocessing to parameter extraction - Cross-platform compatibility between Windows, Mac and Linux using Docker - Highly flexible and easy to use - Parallel processing for quicker preprocessing and parameterization - Easy install with pip - Input file-format agnostic works with .nii, .nii.gz, .mif and dicoms - Quality control metrics to evaluate data integrity SNR graphs, outlier voxels, and head motion - Uses the latest techniques from DTI/DKI/FBI literature - Works with DTI, DKI, WMTI, FBI, or FBWM datasets

-We welcome all DTI/DKI researchers to evaluate this software and pass on their feedback or issues through the Issues and Discussion page of this project's GitHub repository.
+We welcome all DTI/DKI researchers to evaluate this software and pass on their feedback or issues through the Issues page of this project's GitHub repository.
+Additionally, you may join the M-AMA Slack channel for live support.

-System Requirements

-Parallel processing in PyDesigner scales almost linearly with the number of CPU cores present.
+System Requirements Parallel processing in PyDesigner scales almost linearly with the number of CPU cores present.
 The application is also memory-intensive due to the number of parameter maps being computed.